t0muxx/t0muxx.github.io/content/posts/WU-Sthack_2021_Reverse_Miteenpullover\/index.md

 - The next are function pointers.
 - Great we know that it will store function pointers in this array.

-- Looking in the function that receive the PEB is also interisting :
+- Looking in the function that receive the PEB is also interesting :
 ```cpp
 _LIST_ENTRY *__fastcall my_GetDllBaseAddress(_PEB *PEB, wchar_t *hashValue)
 {